What MAH’s Need to Know About Outsourcing

 The continued growth of outsourcing of manufacturing in the pharmaceutical industry, and the use of more complicated supply chains means that in certain situations the Marketing Authorisation Holder (MAH) can become very far removed from manufacturing process and products.

-However, the MAH remains ultimately responsibility for the safety, quality and efficacy of the product over its lifetime.
+However, it needs to be remembered that the MAH remains ultimately responsibility for the safety, quality and efficacy of the product over its lifetime.

-We often discover, in our early conversations with new client companies, that with complex multi-tiered supply chains this understanding can become unclear to the MAH and the Contract Manufacturing Organisation’s (CMO’s).
+We often discover, in our early conversations with new client companies, that complex multi-tiered supply chains can confuse issues and this understanding can become unclear to the MAH or the Contract Manufacturing Organisation’s (CMO’s).

 It is very important for companies to understand that the MAH can ultimately delegate activities but not responsibility.

 Outsourcing of manufacturing and other activities is ever increasing across the pharmaceutical sector.
 This has been driven, in part, by mergers and acquisitions.
 However, as changes happen, we have found, in our experience, that issues get ‘missed’.